SCDH/dts-transformations/README.md

 ### JSON-LD Serialization

-The JSON-LD output of has an asserted order where order matters: in arrays.
-The members array is in document order.
+The JSON-LD output has an asserted order where order matters: in arrays. **The members array is in document order.**

 The order of object properties does not carry any information and there are no guarantees about it.
 So the `@context` property of the root object may occur as the first or the last property or somewhere in the middle.

 Saxon's JSON serializer per default escapes slashes with backslashes.
 If this matters, first think about [configuring the